projectEndings/Endings/articles/balisage_2022/05_references.md

 [Sayers 2016] Sayers, J. 2016.
 “Minimal Definitions.”
 Minimal Computing: A Working Group of GO::DH, 2 October 2016. [url](http://go-dh.github.io/mincomp/thoughts/2016/10/02/minimaldefinitions/).

+[Takeda 2021] Takeda, Joey.
+2021.
+“Sustainable StoryMaps: A Case Study in Staticization with StoryMapJS.”
+Paper presented at GIS Day 2021.
+Simon Fraser University and the University of British Columbia.
+November 19, 2021.

 [Takeda and Lines 2019] Takeda, J. and Lines, S. 2019.
 “Using Github and its Integrations to Create, Test, and Deploy a Digital Edition,” Paper presented at the Text Encoding Initiative conference, Graz, Austria (September 2019). [url](https://gams.uni-graz.at/o:tei2019.174)

 [Thieberger 2016] Thieberger, N. 2016.
 “What remains to be done – Exposing invisible collections in the other 7000 languages and why it is a DH enterprise.” _Digital Scholarship in the Humanities_ 32(2) (2016), 1:423–434. [url](http://dx.doi.org/10.1093/llc/fqw006).